matn7/Google-Platform-Notes/flashcard/Microservices.md

 5. Perform data validations on the input: Perform validations on the input data using annotations present inside the **jakarta.validation** package.
 These annotations are like '@NotEmpty', '@Size', '@Email', '@Pattern', '@Validated', '@Valid' etc.
-6. Perform auditing using Spring Data JPA: With the help of annotations like '@createdDate', '@CreatedBy', '@LastModifiedDate', '@LastModifiedBy', '@EntityListeners' & '@EnableJpaAuditing', we implemented logic to populate audit columns in DB.
+6. Perform auditing using Spring Data JPA: With the help of annotations like '@CreatedDate', '@CreatedBy', '@LastModifiedDate', '@LastModifiedBy', '@EntityListeners' & '@EnableJpaAuditing', we implemented logic to populate audit columns in DB.
 7. Documenting REST APIs: With the help of OpenAPI specifications, Swagger, Spring Doc library, we documented our REST APIs.
 In the same process, we used annotations like '@Schema', '@Tag', '@Operation', '@ApiResponse' etc.

-### How to right size & identify service boundaries of microservices?
+## How to right size & identify service boundaries of microservices?

 One of the most challenging aspects of building a successful microservices system is the identification of proper microservice boundaries and defining the size of each microservice.
 Below are the most common approaches in the industry.
-- Domain-Driven Sizing: Since many of our modifications or enhancements driven by the business needs, we cam size/define boundaries of our microservices that are closely aligned with Domain-Driven design & Business capabilities.
+- Domain-Driven Sizing: Since many of our modifications or enhancements driven by the business needs, we can size/define boundaries of our microservices that are closely aligned with Domain-Driven design & Business capabilities.
 But this process takes lot off time and need good domain knowledge.
 - Event Storming Sizing: Conducting an interactive fun session among various stakeholder to identify the list of important